magepages/mpdocs/docs/product-attachments/index.md

   * Admins can change into the icon that they want.
   * To upload a new icon, admins need to install in the Configuration

+* **Status**: Choose Enable

-* **Customer must login to Download file**: Select "Yes" to allow only customers who are logged into the store to view/download the file
+* **Logged in Customer**: Select "Yes" to allow only customers who are logged into the store to view/download the file
-* **Only available for buyers**: Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
+* **Verified buyers**: Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
 * **Customer Action**:
   * **View Online**: Customers who meet the conditions of the Store, Group, Login and Verify will be able to view the contents of the attached file.
   * **Download**: Customers who meet the conditions of Store, Group, Login and Verify will be able to download attachments